prof18/kmp-fatframework-cocoa/README.md

   - committing the changes;
   - and publishing to remote.

-  In this way, in the iOs project, you can you the latest changes published on the develop branch:
+  In this way, in the iOS project, you can you the latest changes published on the develop branch:

   ```ruby
   pod '<your-library-name>', :git => "git@github.com:<git-username>/<repo-name>.git", :branch => 'develop'